mogomez967/codetl-job-prep/MusicBrainz MongoDB Load/README.md

     * Title
     * Date
     * Status
-    * Cover Art URL - Cover art must be retrieved using a separate API, see API Examples Below
+    * CoverArtUrl - Cover art must be retrieved using a separate API, see API Examples Below

 ## MusicBrainz API Examples